-To send flowers in memory of Deloris F. Warren (Callahan), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Deloris F. Warren (Callahan), please visit our Heartfelt Sympathies Store.

 Deloris was united in marriage to Douglas E. Warren on Saturday, January 25, 1969, at her parent’s home in St. Louis, Missouri.
 They were the proud parents of two daughters; Maritta and Karen.

 Delores graduated from Roosevelt High School, St. Louis.
 She started her working career at Sigma – Aldrich Chemical Company, working in the lab.
 She left from there and went to work at Gene Fahrenkrog Law Firm, were she was a legal secretary.
 She then worked for Panos Heardon Law Firm and ended her career at Sinniger Powers where she was a Patten Paralegal.
 She retired in 2003 from Sinniger Powers.

 Deloris was a very talented lady, but the truest gift that God gave her, was the ability to help others.
 She was always there to lend a helping hand, offer words of encouragement, share positive thoughts and she always gave of her time to church.